Leveraging the power of

 Questioning Techniques

-Questions can be open or closed, leading or baited and presumptive and each of these can contaminate the answers if used incorrectly.
+Questions can be open or closed, leading, baited or presumptive and each of these can contaminate the answers if used incorrectly.
 Our course teaches correct questioning techniques to both gain maximum information capture and build rapport with the subject.

 Symptomatic Behavioural Analysis (SBA)